-Harris Health is committed to creating a workplace where workforce members are treated with respect and fairness and where workforce members’ unique contributions are appreciated.
+Harris Health is committed to maintaining a just and accountable culture and creating a workplace where workforce members are treated with respect and fairness and where workforce members’ unique contributions are appreciated.
 Harris Health will strive to create an environment where workforce members are empowered to do their job and provide the best care possible to our patients.

 - To treat your fellow workforce members with fairness, consistency, dignity, and respect regardless of the workforce member’s status or position and to foster confidence and professionalism in your fellow workforce members.